syncfusion-content/javascript-docs/js/Grid/Filter.md

 ## Excel-like filter

 You can enable excel menu by setting  [`filterSettings.filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterSettings.filterType") as `excel`.
-The excel filter menu contains an option such as Sorting, Clear filter, submenu for the advanced filter options.
+The excel menu contains an option such as Sorting, Clear filter, submenu for advanced filtering.

 The following code example describes the above behavior.